Supply chain management (SCM) is a complex process that involves the coordination of

 years, predictive analytics has emerged as a powerful tool for optimizing supply chain

 management.
-By analyzing historical data and using machine learning algorithms to
+Therefore, by analyzing historical data and using machine learning algorithms to

 identify patterns and trends, predictive analytics can help businesses make informed